PepMS/eagle-mpc/README.md

 :warning: **Disclaimer** :warning:

 This is a work-in-progress library.
 As such, it only contains basic features.
 For any doubt, bug, problem or suggestion feel free to open an issue.

+By now it has only been tested with Ubuntu 20.04 and Python 3.8.

 # Eagle MPC
 ## 1. Introduction